cudoventures/cudos-builders/readme.md

     "sentries": Sentry[], // Defines the sentry nodes and how they are attached to validators.
     "gravityBridgeUi": GravityBridgeUi, // Defines the gravity bridge UI.
     "utils": Utils, // Defines the faucet and the explorer.
+    "monitoring": Monitoring, // Defines the monitoring (grafana and prometheus).
 }
 ```